greiginsydney/captureKNX/docs/troubleshooting.md

 ## knxd

-knxd reads what's coming from the bus and makes it available for KNXDClient and the captureKNX script.
+knxd reads what's coming from the bus and makes it available for KNXDclient and the captureKNX script.

 You can check if knxd is running OK with `sudo systemctl status knxd`.
 If there's any red in the output, check if there's anything of interest in the journal (`journalctl | grep knxd`):